 AI Translation has gained traction and can be seen on social media platforms automatically translating content into your audience’s preferred language, expanding the international (and communal) reach of content.
 For example, there are currently more than 25 million limited English proficiency individuals residing in the United States.
 If your website is only published in English, you are rendering it inaccessible to that massive audience.
 By providing a version of your website in just one other language, you will be reaching an audience that could never have understood or engaged with your content before.
 Relying on purely AI translation is risky, but it is a good first step towards increasing your content’s accessibility.

-Moving beyond language barriers, technology such as screen readers has been helping the blind, visually impaired, and others to use computers for sending cat memes since the ’80s.
+Moving beyond language barriers, technology such as screen readers have been helping the blind, visually impaired, and others to use computers since the ’80s.
 Screen readers have improved along with technology, but it has only been relatively recently that social media platforms have begun to offer alt-text features within their platforms.

 Captioning or subtitling is another example of accessibility.
 Video content is growing in popularity, but any message delivered over audio is lost to deaf viewers.
 Captioning a video makes the content comfortably consumable to the deaf community and thus gets your brand and message in front of more people who may convert into customers.

 Subtitles are also a great resource to use on videos for translating the content into other languages.
 Most video editing software includes ways to add subtitles; although manual translation is usually required, most marketing agencies provide some language support as part of their content marketing plans.

 As a digital marketer, your goal should be to get content in front of as many eyes as possible.
 Keeping your content in context and making it accessible to as many people as possible increases the chances that your content will be seen.